William Lyons: Later years

 In 1956, Lyons was knighted for his services to British industry and for the fine export performance of the company.
 In 1966, faced with a strengthening global industry, he merged Jaguar with the British Motor Corporation (BMC) to form British Motor Holdings, which was later absorbed into British Leyland.
 Unfortunately the final years of Lyons tenure before he retired as managing director near the end of 1967, while remaining on as chairman, were a constant struggle against impossible odds to retain the identity and independence of his company, not least its engineering department.
 He retired completely to Wappenbury Hall in 1972, to play golf, travel, garden, and keep prize-winning Suffolk sheep and Jersey cattle on his farm estates at Wappenbury.
 His health declined fairly rapidly in retirement and the reemergence of his company under John Egan took place after his death.
 Despite this, Lyons remained in a consultative role to Jaguar until shortly before his death, and had participated in the styling of both the Jaguar XJS and Jaguar XJ40 during his retirement.

+In 2025 “Sir Williams Lyons on Jaguar” was published.
+Originated and compiled by Giles Chapman and with a preface by Michael Quinn (Sir William’s grandson) it is the text from a speech Sir William gave in 1969 - an account in his own words of how he built up Jaguar and what made the car so special.

 Family

 William and his wife Greta Brown, presumably in one of his sidecars.

 Lyons married Greta Brown in 1924.
 They had three children; Patricia (b.
-1927), John Michael (b.
+1927 d.
+2025), John Michael (b.
 1930, d.
 1955), and Mary (b.
 1937).
 Patricia married Leeds Jaguar-distributor and rally driver Ian Appleyard, and was his co-driver in many international rallies from 1951 to '56, mostly in an XK120 registered NUB 120, including the Alpine Rally, which they won three times.
 There were no children.
 Patricia remarried in 1962 and has two children by her second husband Norbert Quinn; Michael Quinn, and Jane Quinn.
 John Michael served briefly in REME, and then joined Jaguar as an apprentice but was killed in a road accident in France driving to the 1955 Le Mans 24-hours race.
 Mary married Guy Rimell (son of successful racehorse trainer Fred Rimell) and has three children; Katie, Tom and Mark.
 Sir William and Lady Lyons had an active and contented retirement with their beloved dogs, Sally, Peppie, Buttons.